migare2022/GeoJoin/README.md

 # GeoJoin
-Cross two tables (CSV) so as to find, for each site in table A, the closest site in table B.
+Cross two tables (CSV) with latitude and longitude coordinates,  so as to find, for each site in table A, the geographically closest site in table B.